RHINO (squat)

-RHINO was a famous squat in Geneva, Switzerland.
+RHINO was a squat in Geneva, Switzerland.
 It occupied two buildings on the Boulevard des Philosophes in downtown Geneva, a few blocks away from the main campus of the University of Geneva.
 RHINO housed seventy people until its eviction in July 2007.
 It had been occupied by the squatters since 1988.

 Activities

 The RHINO project (which stands for "Retour des Habitants dans les Immeubles Non-Occupés", or 'Return of inhabitants to non-occupied buildings') also operated an independent cinema in its basement, the Cave 12, as well as a bar, restaurant and concert space on the ground floor called Bistro'K.

 The two buildings' facades were often decorated with protest art, usually promulgating leftist political messages or generally the right to occupy the buildings.
 The buildings were instantly recognizable by the large papier-maché red horn installed on the wall.

 In 2001, the Mayor of Geneva visited the squat with Bertrand Delanoë (Mayor of Paris) to show him Geneva's alternative culture.